hyperledger-labs/yui-docs/docsrcs/yui-ibc-solidity/docs/minitoken/contract.md

 We will implement a token that can be transferred between two ledgers using IBC.

-There is a token standard called [ICS-20](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer), but we will use a simple one here.
+There is a token transfer standard called [ICS-20](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer), but we do not support the standard here.

 While ICS-20 uses denomination to distinguish the source ledger, the MiniToken implemented here handles the issuer's ledger without distinction.